dmgrechkin/dmgrechkin/README.md

 - 👀 I’m interested in product managment and development
 - 🌱 I’m currently learning swift
 - 💞️ I’m not looking to collaborate on
-- 📫 How to reach me dgrechkin@gmail.com
+- 📫 Reach me dgrechkin@gmail.com